Kaskirbayeva/ML-model-to-predict-LOS-/README.md

 ## Modelling pipeline

 ### Core Pipeline: Tuning, Training, and Test Evaluation
+The 2022 dataset was randomly partitioned into training (80%) and test (20%) subsets.
+Hyperparameters for each model were tuned using 5-fold cross-validation on a 10% stratified subsample of the training set, selected via macro-averaged F1 score to account for class imbalance across LOS categories.
+Once tuned, each model was refit on the **full** training set, then evaluated on the held-out test set using class-specific precision, recall, F1, and AUC, each with 95% bootstrap confidence intervals (B = 1,000 resamples).

 <p align="center">
   <img src="Figures/Pipeline_1.png" width="600">
 </p>

 ### External Temporal Validation

+To assess temporal generalisability, the final tuned models were additionally evaluated on an independent **2023 dataset**, held out entirely from model development and hyperparameter tuning.
+This provides an unbiased estimate of how well each model's predictive performance holds up when applied to a different time period than the one it was trained on — a key consideration given the recent introduction of the MSHI financing scheme, which may affect admission and coding patterns over time.

 <p align="center">
   <img src="Figures/Pipeline_2.png" width="600">